OctopusDeploy/docs/docs/deploying-applications/aws-deployments/removecloudformation/index_content_[2018.2,).partial.md

 ### AWS Section

-Select the variable that references the `Amazon Web Services Account` under the `AWS Account` section.
+Select the variable that references the `Amazon Web Services Account` under the `AWS Account` section or choose to execute using a service role assigned to the EC2 instance.

 ![AWS Account](step-aws-account.png "width=500")

-The supplied account can optionally be used to assume a second role.
+The supplied account can optionally be used to assume a different AWS service role.
 This can be used to run the AWS commands with a role that limits the services that can be affected.

 ![AWS Role](step-aws-role.png "width=500")